awslabs/serverless-rules/docs/rules/sqs/redrive_policy.md

 You can configure the redrive policy on an Amazon SQS queue.
 With a redrive policy, you can define how many times SQS will make the messages available for consumers.
 After that, SQS will send it to the dead-letter queue specified in the policy.

+??? bug "Disabled for Terraform"

+    This rule is disabled for Terraform, as the current linter only support static values in expressions.
+See [this issue](https://github.com/awslabs/serverless-rules/issues/107) for more information.

 ## Implementations

 === "CDK"